j4w8n/supakit/README.md

 A Supabase auth helper for SvelteKit (in beta)

 Supakit is meant to be as modular as possible.
 Meaning you can use the whole thing or whatever parts you'd like.
+There are some exceptions.

 ## Configuration